emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

 ```
 ![Avg response time by borough](SQL-screenshots/avg-first-pump-time-by-borough12.PNG)

-The quickest borough was Kensington and Chelsea (265s ≈ 4.4 min), while the slowest averaged 373s (≈ 6.2 min).
+The borough with the quickest average time to deploy the first pump was Kensington and Chelsea (265 s ≈ 4.4 min), while the slowest was Hillingdon, averaging 373 s (≈ 6.2 min).

 ### 5.2 How many calls by borough resulted in help arriving 15min or more at location

+The following analysis examines the number of calls by borough in which help arrived at the scene 15 minutes or more after the initial call, as longer response times can significantly impact incident outcomes and public safety.

 ```sql
 SELECT